tanmay-pro/SimpleRA/README.md

 - Relational Algebra Operators
 - Integers Only
 - No identifiers should have spaces in them
+- The RDBMS supports storage of both matrices and tables
 ---

 ### Commands

-There are 2 kinds of commands in this database:
+There are 3 kinds of commands in this database:

 - Assignment statements
 - Non-assignment statements
+- Matrix related commands
 ---

-### Non Assignment Statements
+### Non-Assignment Statements

 - Non-assignment statements do not create a new table (except load, which loads an existing table) in the process
 - LOAD, LIST, PRINT, RENAME, EXPORT, CLEAR, QUIT, INDEX